christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 }
 ```

-From the dataset, logical formulas are computed to link each relation predicate with some possible relation position between objects.
+From the dataset, logical formulas are computed to constrain each relation predicate with all possible relation position between objects.
+The goal here is to have a neural network prediction of a relation between objects to satisfy the constrains given by the position relation of object bounding boxes.

 # Forms